Published 29th June 2018

 Here are 3 critical mistakes to avoid in choosing a TEFL course:

-While any training is better than no training, taking a course that is not accredited and recognised by government will limit your job opportunities teaching English abroad.
-The vast majority of schools and language institutes around the world looking to hire an English teacher will not only look to see that you have a TEFL certificate, but also that it is accredited by a government regulated, independent body within the field.
+Choosing cheap TEFL courses that are not accredited, recognised by government or does not meet international standards.
+While any training is better than no training.
+Taking a course that is not accredited and recognised by government will limit your job opportunities teaching English abroad.
+The vast majority of schools and language institutes around the world looking to hire an English teacher will not only look to see that you have a TEFL certificate.
+They also look to see if it is accredited by a government regulated body within the field.
 This is to verify that your TEFL class meets certain quality standards with regards to its curriculum, hours of training and academic integrity.

 To sell on Groupon and other similar sites, TEFL providers must reduce their price and then split what they make 50/50 with the deal portal.
 It just isn’t possible to offer high quality tutor support and job assistance with such small revenues.
 Cheap TEFL courses are highly unlikely to be accredited by a government regulated body.
 TEFL courses are like anything else – if an offer or price seems too good to be true, it probably is.